PDF with images of the front and back of both 1833 documents as well as full transcripts.

 Web Link (Clio) - On this site was once a settlement by the LDS/Mormon church that existed from 1836-1838.

-Article (Galli) presents an interesting discussion of the plat of the city of Zion, past, present, and future.
+Article (Galli, BYU Studies, 2005) discusses the plat of the city of Zion, past, present, and future.

-Article (LDS Church News 1990) discusses plat of Far West, Missouri.
-The plat was discovered in 1985 in the attic of a farmhouse previously owned by George M. Hinkle.
+Article (LDS Church News, 1990) discusses plat of Far West, Missouri.
+The plat was discovered in 1985 in the attic of a farmhouse once owned by George M. Hinkle.

 Revised plat drawn by Frederick G. Williams in August 1833.
 Expands the dimensions and the number of lots prescribed in the June 1833 plot and makes other revisions.
 Joseph Smith Papers.